fabacab/inline-gdocs-viewer/readme.txt

 == Description ==

 Easily turn data stored in a Google Spreadsheet into a beautiful interactive chart or graph, a sortable and searchable table, or both!
-Also supports live previews of PDF, XLS, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer), and includes a built-in cache for extra speed.
+Embed live previews of PDF, XLS, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer).
+A built-in cache provides extra speed.

-The Inline Google Spreadsheet Viewer fetches a publicly shared Google Spreadsheet using a `[gdoc key=""]` WordPress shortcode, then renders it as an HTML table, interactive chart, or document preview embedded in your blog post or page.
-The only required parameter is `key`, which specifies the document you'd like to retrieve.
-Additional parameters let you customize how you display your spreadsheet data in the table, or transforms the table into an interactive bar chart, pie chart, or other information visualization.
+* Update your blog post or page whenever your Google Spreadsheet changes.
+* Create beautiful interactive graphs and charts from your spreadsheet with ease.
+* Embed almost any online document to view without leaving your blog.
+* Use a powerful and flexible query language and a plethora of configuration options.

+= Quick start =

+Paste the URL of your public Google Spreadsheet on its own line in your WordPress post or page, then save your post.
+That's it. :) Your spreadsheet will appear in a sorted, searchable HTML table.
+See the [screenshots](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/screenshots/) for an example.

+Your spreadsheet must be shared using either the "Public on the web" or "Anyone with the link" options [(learn how to share your spreadsheet)](https://support.google.com/drive/?p=visibility_options&hl=en_US).
+Currently, private Google Spreadsheets or Spreadsheets shared with "Specific people" are not supported.

 *Donations for this plugin make up a chunk of my income.
 If you continue to enjoy this plugin, please consider [making a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=TJLPJYXHSRBEE&lc=US&item_name=Inline%20Google%20Spreadsheet%20Viewer&item_number=Inline%20Google%20Spreadsheet%20Viewer&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted). :) Thank you for your support!*

-= Update your blog post or page whenever your Google Spreadsheet changes =

-Your spreadsheet must be shared [using either the "Public on the web" or "Anyone with the link" options](https://support.google.com/drive/?p=visibility_options&hl=en_US).
-Currently, private Google Spreadsheets or Spreadsheets shared with "Specific people" are not supported.
+= User guide =

+You can transform your spreadsheet into an interactive chart or graph, embed documents other than spreadsheets, and customize the HTML of your table using a `[gdoc key=""]` [WordPress shortcode](https://codex.wordpress.org/Shortcode).
+The only required parameter is `key`, which specifies the document you'd like to retrieve.
+All additional attributes are optional.

 After setting the appropriate Sharing setting, copy the URL you use to view the Spreadsheet from your browser's address bar into the shortcode.
 For example, to display the spreadsheet at `https://docs.google.com/spreadsheets/d/ABCDEFG/edit`, use the following shortcode in your WordPress post or page: